Ankle Fracture Specialists

 Podiatrists & Foot and Ankle Specialists located in Carrollton, TX, North Plano, TX & Plano, TX

 If you live in Carrollton and Plano, TX and suffer from severe pain, swelling, and difficulty walking after an ankle injury, you may need to be examined for an ankle fracture.
-The podiatrists, Dr. Miller and Dr. Myer, can assess your injury and provide treatment for an ankle fracture.
+The podiatrist, Dr. Miller, can assess your injury and provide treatment for an ankle fracture.

 Ankle Fracture Q & A